AviatrixSystems/Docs/HowTos/transit_gateway_peering_with_private_network_workflow.rst

 Introduction
 ============

-Aviatrix Transit Gateway Peering over Private Network expands Transit Gateway peering over multi-cloud where there is private network connectivity instead of Internet.
+Aviatrix Transit Gateway Peering over Private Network expands Transit Gateway peering over multi-clouds where there is private network connectivity instead of Internet.

 One of the use cases is that two Aviatrix Transit Gateways deploy in two different public cloud where each has its private connectivity such as AWS Direct Connect and Azure ExpressRoute connecting to on-prem or a co-location.
 By building a Transit Gateway private peering, Aviatrix Transit Gateway forwards traffic over the private links to the other Aviatrix Transit Gateway and beyond.